 The ability to shift one’s perspective toward the spatial end of the scale might have evolved for self-defence.
 A clear sense of your own physical presence is vital when faced by danger.
 But, not all dangers threaten physical harm, especially in the modern world, where reputation stands for so much.
 If we subscribe to a mask and that mask is removed, we are confronted by an existential void.
 It can be terrifying to peer into the abyss.
 But, it only feels threatening when we look at it objectively.[viii]
 As paradoxical as it seems, the fluid present is the only truly stable perspective.
 In essence, the problem is not the void, but the perspective that renders it objectively.

-Next chapter: Movement.
+Next chapter: Reality.

 [i] Bergson, H. (1912).
 An Introduction to Metaphysics.
 G.P.
 Putnam’s Son’s, p.63.